explainableaixai/machinelearning/README.md

 Online stores is a very competitive business with billions of USD realized in many verticals.
 An important of operating an online stores is knowing who your competitors are.
 Many of online stores use [Shopify](https://www.shopify.com/)  as their underlying platform, which offers many features and is a leading provider of features for ecommerce.
 It has become such a success that its market capitalization on stock exchange surpassed 100 billion USD recently.

 But back to online stores owners.
 How do they get to know their top competitors?
 One approach is to [search for top shopify stores in given country](https://www.onlinestores.ai/) and then drill down even more by searching for top shopify stores in given country and given vertical (Tier 1, Tier 2 and Tier 3) according to Google product taxonomy.

-Top shopify stores can be collected by using various services including [by looking up domains on given IP address](https://reverseiplookupapi.com).
-Shopify namely uses specific IPs for hosting of the online stores.

 ### Math and Physics importance for coding
 My education is a Ph.D. in Theorerical Physics and have to say that I am really happy that I chose this path at the time, when natural sciences education was not really that "valuable" and well paid, this was prior to the rise of data science and artificial intelligence.
 Physics, Math and general Stem education has really important in recent times, also in Germany where many people are looking for [mathe and physik online nachhilfe](https://www.boplnachhilfe.de/).